Grayshott: Amenities

-Notable residents
+Notable people

 The Grayshott Village Archive website has a page on notable former village residents with biographical and historical detail.

 From 1898 to 1900 Flora Thompson, author of Lark Rise to Candleford, was assistant postmistress in Grayshott and lived in The Avenue.
 Among her customers were Arthur Conan Doyle, who lived at Undershaw (which became the Undershaw Hotel, now a school for pupils with special needs) next to Hindhead crossroads, and George Bernard Shaw, who lived at Blen Cathra, Boundary Road, now St Edmund's School, Hindhead.

 Dame Agnes Weston (1840–1918), philanthropist and founder of the Royal Naval Sailors' Rests, lived in Crossways Road for a number of years.
 The Anglo-Dutch performer and silent film actress Margie Morris (1892–1983) died in Grayshott.

 Towards Headley Down is the health farm Grayshott Spa.
 This building, known as Grayshott Hall, is on the site of a small farm which Alfred Tennyson and his family rented in 1867 while he had Aldworth built nearby in Haslemere.

 Grayshott is the birthplace of actor Colin Firth, best known for his appearances in films such as Bridget Jones's Diary, Mamma Mia!, A Single Man and The King's Speech.

 Musician Alexander O’Connor, known professionally as Rex Orange County is from Grayshott.

+Former England table tennis player Alison Broe resides in Grayshott.